softsam/docker-android-automator/README.md

 For example, if you wish to specify some variable to your tests, you can do it by running the following command:

     docker run --privileged -v ~/automation:/automation -v /var/lib/docker:/var/lib/docker softsam/android-automator -s 22 -a "--variable platform:dev"

+## Visualizing the tests in real time on an emulator

+When running tests on an emulator, a video is recorded, but you can still see the tests in live, via VNC.
+Run the docker container with the __-p 5900:5900__ option:

+    docker run --privileged -p 5900:5900 -v ~/automation:/automation -v /var/lib/docker:/var/lib/docker softsam/android-automator -s 22

+## Displaying the help

+The container has a minimal help wich may guide you through the different options you can pass to the image.

+Run the following command:

+    docker run --privileged -v ~/automation:/automation -v /var/lib/docker:/var/lib/docker softsam/android-automator --help

 ## You want more?